 Collecting metrics from kube-state-metrics

 kube-state-metrics metrics can be collected from the kube-state-metrics API in plaintext or protobuf format.
-They can be ingested by a monitoring tool capable of parsing this data.
+They can be ingested by a Kubernetes monitoring tool capable of parsing this data.
 Tools can also integrate with the Prometheus Go client and its HTTP endpoint.

 kube-state-metrics can be deployed like a classic Kubernetes service with only one replica.

 You can build the container image by running